 Freely traversable by car, motorcycle, bicycle or on foot

 Miyako is connected to two of its smaller, neighboring islands by gracefully shaped bridges.
 At the northern tip of Miyako, the 1.4 kilometer long Ikema Ohashi leads to Ikema Island, while the 1.7 kilometer long Kurima Ohashi connects Kurima Island with Miyako in the southwest.

-Miyako Airport has direct flights to Tokyo's Haneda Airport (2.5 to 3 hours), Osaka's Kansai Airport (2 hours), Naha Airport on Okinawa Main Island (45 minutes), Ishigaki (30 minutes) and Tarama (20 minutes), a small island between Miyako and Ishigaki.
+JAL and ANA connect Miyako Airport on Miyako Island with Tokyo's Haneda Airport (2.5 to 3 hours), Osaka's Kansai Airport (2 hours), Nagoya's Central Japan Airport, Naha Airport on Okinawa Main Island (45 minutes), Ishigaki (30 minutes) and Tarama (20 minutes), a small island between Miyako and Ishigaki.
 Air passes can provide big savings on the Tokyo and Osaka routes.

-Ferry services between Ishigaki, Miyako and Okinawa Main Island were discontinued in 2008.
+Ferry service between Ishigaki, Miyako and Okinawa Main Island was discontinued in 2008.

 Miyako is a relatively small island, measuring about 25 kilometers from south to north and about 15 kilometers from east to west.

 A rental car is the most convenient means of getting around Miyako.
 Most rental car companies have an outlet at Miyako Airport.
 Driving on Miyako is easy and enjoyable.
 There are also rental shops for bicycles and scooters.

 Many hotels offer their guests free shuttle bus rides from/to the airport.
 Likewise, many leisure and water sport companies will pick up their customers from hotels free of charge.
 A bus network on the island is existent, but it is not easy to use, and bus connections are infrequent.
 Airport access is provided by taxis rather than buses.

 information source: japan-guide.com